Verldopia/github-clone/README.md

-# pgm-2_project_1-pgm-michielwillems
+# Github Dashboard
-pgm-2_project_1-pgm-michielwillems created by GitHub Classroom
+Created by Michiel Willems of 1PGMa for Artevelde University of Applied Sciences